ARM-software/acle/main/acle.md

 `svcount_t` and `svbool_t` are both used to represent predicate masks, but they cannot be used interchangeably.

-The ACLE allows these types to be casted from one to another using the `svcount_t svreinterpret_c(svbool_t)` and `svbool_t svreinterpret_b(svcount_t)` intrinsics, although the reinterpreted values may not be sensible in the other format.
+The ACLE allows these types to be cast from one to another using the `svcount_t svreinterpret_c(svbool_t)` and `svbool_t svreinterpret_b(svcount_t)` intrinsics, although the reinterpreted values may not be sensible in the other format.
 To safely extract a sensible mask from a `svcount_t`, the `svpext`